YannCebron/m68kplugin/README.md

 There are currently no published releases, snapshot artifacts for manual installation are available via <kbd>Build & Test</kbd> GitHub CI (badge on top).

+Plugin is compatible with IDE version 2020.1 and later.

 ## Features

 Support is currently focused on editing, code-insight, and navigation.
 There is no support for project setup, integration with build tools, or running/debugging.